raghul2008/raghul2008/README.md

 <br />

 ### About Me 🚀
-🌱 I’m a Full stack developer with a masters degree in Data Analytics and a post graduate certification in Data Science Engineering. </br>
+🌱 I’m a Data Science Enthusiast with a masters degree in Data Analytics and a post graduate certification in Data Science Engineering. </br>
 👨‍💻  I am passionate about Machine Learning, Data Visualization I enjoy learning new things. </br>

 ### My Experiences 🙌